Sergetec/Sergetec/README.md

 Skills: C++/soon JS

 - 🔭 I’m currently working on useful programs and scripts
-- 🌱 I’m currently learning C++ and soon JS
+- 🌱 I’m currently learning C++ and JS
 - 📫 How to reach me: Discord: Sergetec#6803